Each year, more than 35 million people come to the United States as non-immigrants.

 A non-immigrant is a foreign national seeking to enter the U.S. for a temporary period of time and for a specific purpose or activity.
-The Immigration and Nationality Act includes more than twenty different non-immigrant classifications, most of which are broken down into several subclassifications.
+The Immigration and Nationality Act includes more than twenty different non-immigrant classifications, most of have sub-classifications.
 All of the non-immigrant categories have alphabetic designations (A, B, C, D, etc.).

 In general, foreign nationals seeking temporary admission to the U.S. must first apply for a visa at the American Embassy or Consulate in their home country.
 Citizens of Canada are, in most cases, exempt from the visa requirement.
-In addition, citizens of roughly thirty countries, including most European countries, Japan, Australia and a few others, are eligible to travel to the U.S. as visitors for business (B-1) or visitors for pleasure (B-2) without first obtaining a visa in their passport.
+In addition, citizens of roughly thirty-five countries, including most European countries, Japan, Korea, Australia and a few others, are eligible to travel to the U.S. as visitors for business (B-1) or visitors for pleasure (B-2) without first obtaining a visa in their passport.
 This is referred to as Visa Waiver.
 Persons who enter the U.S. on Visa Waiver may not extend their stay or change to any other visa classification.

-To explore your questions about non-immigrant visas, including visas for visitors, foreign students, temporary workers, investors, fiances, exchange visitors, artists, entertainers and athletes and religious workers, please contact the Law Office of Matthew I. Hirsch.
+To explore your questions about non-immigrant visas, including visas for visitors, foreign students, temporary workers, investors, fiances, exchange visitors, artists, entertainers and athletes and religious workers, please contact us at the Law Office of Matthew I. Hirsch.